Be a part of something special

 Every day an adult social care worker makes a difference to someone’s life.
 A care worker empowers others to live more independently, put smiles on faces, provide company, encourage physical activity, or they can just listen with patience.

 You’ll gain a lot too.
-There’s such a variety of roles in the adult social care sector from administrators to managers, to care assistants to youth workers, and everything in between.
+There’s such a variety of jobs in adult social care from administrators to managers, to care assistants to youth workers, and everything in between.
 Some roles are full time, others aren’t, so it is highly likely that you’ll be able to work around your family and other commitments too.

 The sector is continually evolving with new positions and exciting challenges emerging all the time so if you’d like to grow professionally there’s never been a better time to start your career in the adult social care.